Gsyrx/vanilla-js/README.md

 # vanilla-js

-these are some small projects to clear my js concepts when needed in future
+these are some small projects to clear my javascript concepts when needed in future